 We already mentioned how tracking your spending throughout the month creates communication and accountability with your spouse.
 But guess what.
 It also makes you accountable to yourself.
 Yup.
 Sometimes you’re the exact person who needs to look at that restaurant budget line and see it’s just too low to hit up the Want a Pizza Me? food truck for lunch with your coworkers.

 But tracking spending shouldn’t get the reputation of being a killjoy.
 Yes, it’s being responsible.
 But people who are responsible with their money are people who take control of their money—instead of the other way around.

 If you don’t want your money owning your family and holding you back from your goals, then watch your spending.
 Track your expenses.

-Also, look how easy it is to track transactions with EveryDollar Plus, which connects to your bank and streams it all in.
-Got a coffee (or two) at Deja Brew?
+Also, look how easy it is to track transactions with Ramsey+, which upgrades you to the premium version of EveryDollar.
+You can connect your budget to your bank so transactions stream right in.
+Grabbed a sweet treat at Donut Hut?
 Drag and drop the purchase to the right budget line.
 It’s the best life for busy budgeters.

 8. Adjust your budget when needed.

 Braces, bowties and budgets.
 What do these three B-words have in common?
 They all need adjusting.